JolifantoBambla/webgpu-sky-atmosphere/README.md

 // the lookup tables are rendered using a compute pass const lutsPass = commandEncoder.beginComputePass();
-skyRenderer.renderSkyAtmosphereLuts(lutsPass, skyUniforms);
+skyRenderer.renderLuts(lutsPass, skyUniforms);
 lutsPass.end();

-// the sky is then rendered using a render pass or render bundle const skyPass = commandEncoder.beginRenderPass({
+// the sky is then rendered using a render pass const skyPass = commandEncoder.beginRenderPass({
   // configure target
 });